Koha-Community/kohadocs/source/patrons.rst

      If you want to restrict patrons from doing various actions if their record is not pristine, check the following system preferences:

-     - Set the :ref:`OverduesBlockCirc` system preference to "Block" to prevent patrons who have overdue materials from checking out other materials.
+     - Set the :ref:`OverduesBlockCirc` system preference to 'Block' to prevent patrons who have overdue materials from checking out other materials.
-     - Set the :ref:`OverduesBlockRenewing` system preference to "block renewing for all the patron's items" or "block renewing only for this item" to prevent patrons who have overdue materials from renewing their loans.
+     - Set the :ref:`OverduesBlockRenewing` system preference to 'block renewing for all the patron's items' or 'block renewing only for this item' to prevent patrons who have overdue materials from renewing their loans.
      - Enter values in the :ref:`noissuescharge` and :ref:`NoIssuesChargeGuarantees`
        system preferences in order to block checking out to patrons who have more